 Real-Life Degree: Bachelor's Degree in Mechanical Engineering

 Have you ever escaped a villain by fashioning a lariat out of rubber bands, paper clips, and old gas station receipts?
-If the idea appeals to you, it might be worth your while to check out the inventive potential of an engineering degree.
+Well, we haven't either, but if the idea appeals to you, it might be worth your while to check out the inventive potential of an engineering degree.

 - Bachelor's Degree in Secret Agent Affairs with an Emphasis in 007

 Use this crime-fighting degree to learn the tools of the trade, including laws, police procedures, and criminal psychology.
 After that, you'll only need to study the owner's manual for your submersible all-terrain spy vehicle.